Affiliate link disclosure:

 Since arriving in Siem Reap, Cambodia, The Kingdom of Wonder last September I’ve been itching to get out and explore.
 I’m also keen to share what this beautiful country has to offer aside from the Angkor Temples and The Killing Fields.
 Whilst these are absolute musts, there’s a whole lot more to Cambodia, much of it off the beaten track, away from the tourist hoards.
 With that in mind, this series was born.
 One or both of us will endeavour to visit and write about one off the beaten track place here every month or two.
 The aim being to encourage people to stay longer in Cambodia and see some of it’s less touristy offerings.
-First up is Kulen Mountain, where a group of us went on a day trip from Siem Reap in January.
+First up is Kulen Mountain, where a group of us went on a day trip from Siem Reap.

 Kulen Mountain Day Trip